 Of 556,790 vehicles marketed by Ram in the U.S. during 2017, 500,723 were Ram pickups, which is incidentally the record figure for them thus far.
 Needless to say, most of that figure falls off on the Ram 1500 half-ton truck.
 Moreover, that number also means that Ram trucks are the third-best-selling vehicle group behind their arch-rivals from Chevrolet and Ford, effectively making it FCA’s bread and butter vehicle.
 Since the fourth-generation Ram trucks soldiered on for almost 10 years, it’s not surprising that the 2019 Ram 1500 starts fresh as an all-new fifth-generation model.
-The new 2019 Ram 1500 commands a ton of improvements over the outgoing model including a lighter frame, better efficiency, higher towing rates, more space for both the passengers and cargo, and many other things.
+The all-new Ram 1500 commands a ton of improvements over the outgoing model including a lighter frame, better efficiency, higher towing rates, more space for both the passengers and cargo, and many other things.

-For starters, the new Ram pickup discards the crosshair grille of its predecessors, but that’s not everything related to the frontal fascia story.
+For starters, the new Ram truck discards the crosshair grille of its predecessors, but that’s not everything related to the frontal fascia story.
 Behind the new grille, the Ram 1500 sports one of its most intriguing pieces in the form of live active shutters which greatly increase the truck’s aerodynamics at highway speeds and work together with the automatic front splitter which lowers by 2.5 inches at speeds greater than 35 mph.
-The 2019 Ram 1500 is also half an inch wider than before, while the crew cab models got an extra 3.9 inches in overall length as well.
+The all-new Ram 1500 is also half an inch wider than before, while the crew cab models got an extra 3.9 inches in overall length as well.
 Despite that, the half-ton still managed to shed up to 225 pounds in the crew-cab Big Horn trim with a V8 and four-wheel drive.
 The 2019 Dodge Ram interior is also getting a lot of attention as the new truck sports as much as 45.2 inches of rear-seat legroom and a new optional 12-inch touchscreen Uconnect 4 infotainment system with all up-to-date connectivity features.

 Probably the biggest improvement comes in the Ram 1500’s towing figures, which soared from 10,620 pounds in the old truck to as much as 12,750 pounds in the new one.
-Additionally, the 2019 Ram 1500 now boasts a payload of up to 2,320 pounds which is also an increase from 1,880 pounds in the outgoing version.
+Additionally, the upcoming Ram 1500 now boasts a payload of up to 2,320 pounds which is also an increase from 1,880 pounds in the outgoing version.
 Of course, there’s a catch, as such impressive figures are exclusively available with the optional Max Tow package which, itself, is limited to rear-wheel-drive V8 engine-equipped models with eTorque assist and 3.92:1 final-drive ratio.
 All-wheel drive models, on the other hand, will max out at a still-competent towing rate of 11,460 pounds and 1,950 pounds of payload.
 Let’s not forget the covered and lockable RamBox bedside storage, which now melts seamlessly with the bed, but is only available in a crew cab/short bed combination.